jreng02/ChattyMcClient/README.md

 - External tools support.
   - Pick your language poison (Python, C++, C#, PowerShell (if you're brave), Esperanto, whatever.
 There's a protocol for input/output at the end.
   	- Both you and your model can run tools.
-          - Model uses this pattern.
+   	- **Model** uses this pattern.
 If your model is stubborn about tool use, putting this in System Prompt might help it.

+    ```json
               <tool_code>
               [
                 {